-It’s lucky that this gate survived at all, because all the others were destroyed on orders from the government in the 18th century!
+It’s lucky that this gate survived at all because all the others were destroyed on orders from the government in the 18th century!

-As well an important monument in the city, it’s also extremely picturesque and worth a spot on your Instagram itinerary.
+As well as an important monument in the city, it’s also extremely picturesque and worth a spot on your Instagram itinerary.

 But, I will warn you, this place is constantly busy with tour groups and walking tours – so, arrive early if you want to get a photo without the crowds (even in winter!).

 Just try to be respectful of those wanting to pray.
 If you do have time, I would highly recommend popping inside the chapel itself to take a peek and the painting of Mother Mary.
 It’s tiny but ridiculously pretty.

 The Gate of Dawns is open 24 hours a day to take photos from the outside.
 The Chapel is FREE to visit (no photography inside) and is open from 6 am – 7 pm Monday to Sunday.

 3. Basilian Monastery Gate (Church of the Holy Trinity / Uniates)

 Another amazing piece of architecture just down the street from the Gate of Dawn is the Basilian Monastery Gate.

 It’s also known as the Church of the Holy Trinity and was built by the Ruthenian Uniates Church.
 Although this wasn’t the first church on the site.